-Cost of revenue increased for the fiscal years ended January 31, 2016 and 2015, respectively, primarily due to increases in the number of SoCs sold into the camera market.
-The increases were partially offset by cost reductions received from suppliers for certain SoCs due to increased purchase volumes.
+Cost of revenue increased for the twelve months ended January 31, 2016 primarily due to increased revenue compared to the same period in fiscal year 2015.
+The increase was partially offset by cost reductions received from suppliers for certain SoCs due to increased purchase volumes.